 Under current state law, an LLC not classified as a corporation must pay the \$800 annual LLC tax and the annual LLC fee if it is organized, doing business, or registered in California.
-Beginning in 2007, the annual LLC fee is based on the LLC's total income from all sources derived from or attributable to California.
-[AB 198 (Committee on Budget), Chapter 381, Statutes of 2007.]
+The annual LLC fee is based on the LLC's total income from all sources derived from or attributable to California.
 Total income is defined as the gross income, plus the cost of goods sold, that are paid or incurred in connection with the trade or business of the taxpayer attributed to California, determined by applying franchise and income tax sales factor rules under current law to the total income of the LLC.
-Prior to 2007, the annual LLC fee was based on the LLC's total income from all sources reportable to the state.1 Total income excludes the flow-through of income from one LLC to another LLC if that income has already been subject to California's annual LLC fee.
-The following chart is used to compute the fee under the new law beginning 2007:
+The following chart is used to compute the fee: